opencast/roadmap/.github/ISSUE_TEMPLATE/idea.md

 ---
 name: Idea
-about: Explain your idea to start a discussion or collaboration
+about: Explain your idea on how to improve Opencast to get feedback, start a discussion or collaboration.
-title: 'IDEA: ...'
+title: 'IDEA: '
-labels: idea
+labels:
 assignees: ''

 ---